 Growth plates are the areas in which new bone growth takes place at the ends of the bone.
 They're made up of cartilage, and when kids are done growing, these growth plates harden into solid bone.

-Is the myth true that lifting heavy weight make you shorter?
+Is the myth true that lifting heavy weights and doing squats make you shorter or stunt growth?

-Causation implies that one event is the direct result of some other event or variable.
+- Causation implies that one event directly results from another event or variable.

 In the case of the Japanese children, it was found that children who were forced to do heavy labor were also underfed.
-This means that heavy labor wasn’t the direct cause but only a correlating factor in why these children grew up to be shorter in stature.
+This means that heavy labor didn’t directly cause damage to the spinal column, but was only a correlating factor in why these children grew up to be shorter in stature.

 Unfortunately, the myth that heavy external loading negatively impacted height was popularized before it was debunked.